 Sometimes a fully dressed article is too much, but a naked tweet isn’t enough.
 I’ve come up with an alternative I call Speedos.

 Speedos are short pontifications.
 Like their namesake, the scanty swimsuit, they should be brief and colorful.
-And, like the Speedos worn on beaches, they can sometimes be inappropriate.
+And, like the Speedos worn on beaches, they can sometimes seem to be out of place and inappropriate.

 If you have a “speedo” you feel like sharing, transcribe it in the Comment Box and, if it meets the high standards of the Pontificator, we will publish it.
 Newest speedos will be displayed first, so they are easy to find.